frederic-perez/AmE-dictionary/dictionary.md

 __eye-popping__ _Rob Nail displayed eye-popping videos of new robots._
 __fallout__ _The fallout from the release of the emails threatened to undermine Mr. Christie's carefully cultivated image._
 __fancy__ _v_ __1__ __a__ To have a liking or enthusiasm for: _fancies sports cars._ __b__ To have a desire or inclination for: _Would you fancy a cup of coffee?_ __c__ To take a romantic interest in (someone): _Do you think he fancies her?_ __2__ To imagine or suppose: _I fancy she is an exceedingly proud woman._
+__fast and furious__  _Cliché_ Very rapidly and with unrestrained energy. _Her work in the kitchen was fast and furious, and it looked lovely when she finished.
+Everything was going so fast and furious at the store during the Christmas rush that we never had time to eat lunch._
 __fearl__ _A fearl youngster._
 __felon__ _Hairston has been tied to a felon through rental cars._
 __festooned__ _His podium was festooned with a sign._